 Brand ambassadors are influencers in a sense — however, they might not always be creators.
 For brands, however, it’s likely a good practice to work with influencers who are creators on social.
 Brand ambassadors represent your organization and are often featured in sponsored posts or other advertisements.
 Think Uber One’s campaign that united artists Montell Jordan, Donna Lewis and Kelis to reimagine their hit songs as Uber One anthems.

-Co-creating content with creators is a great way to grow your presence in short-form video formats, especially if your brand still needs to expande its video creation process to meet the velocity of Instagram Reels or TikTok.
+Co-creating content with creators is a great way to grow your presence in short-form video formats, especially if your brand still needs to expand its video creation process to meet the velocity of Instagram Reels or TikTok.
 No one knows these formats better than the creators themselves, and partnering with them allows you to make fun, entertaining content that will help your brand speak to new audiences.
 Creator partnerships also have the potential to boost your TikTok shopping campaigns if you link your e-commerce store to your content.

 Just as brands share user-generated content, users can share content from brands.
 Formats like TikTok allow users to remix and stitch your videos.